The new WordPress block editor (Gutenberg) introduced an awesome feature called Reusable Blocks.

 - Adding pre-designed forms and tables in your content.

-There are many other ways you can use reusable blocks in Gutenberg.
+There are many other ways you can use reusable blocks.

 That being said, let me show you how to create reusable blocks in the WordPress block editor.